 Implementing or upgrading an ERP system is a good opportunity for a manufacturer to create lasting business change within an organization.
-That’s why ERP change management strategies are so important.
+That’s why effective change management is key to getting the most from your enterprise resource planning (ERP) implementation.

 A Change Management Strategy for Your ERP Project